 8 – Attraction Experience

 As we mentioned earlier, because of the park’s capacity limits, you’ll find that wait times in the parks are much lower than normal.
 For example, Avatar – Flight of Passage, which usually has wait times of anywhere from 2-3 hours on a typical day, now has wait times of only 30 minutes.
 Most of the attractions at Animal Kingdom are short as well.
 Sometimes it just depends on your timing.
 I had a five-minute wait for Expedition Everest in the morning, but in the afternoon it had a wait time of 15 minutes.
 Some attractions, with slower loading and low capacity, such as Na’vi River Journey, have been up to about 40 minutes.
-Simply put, if you love attractions, and want to walk on rides, now is a great time to visit Animal Kingdom.
+Simply put, if you love attractions, and want to ride a lot, now is a great time to visit Animal Kingdom.